Freakwill/pyrimidine/paper/paper.md

 $$
 Here, the symbol $\{\cdot\}$ signifies either a set or a sequence, emphasizing the order of the elements.

 Building upon the foundational concept, we define a population in `pyrimidine` as a container of individuals.
-The introduction of multi-population further extends this notion, representing a container of populations, often referred to as "the high-level container". `Pyrimidine` distinguishes itself with its inherent ability to seamlessly implement multi-population GAs.
+The introduction of multi-population further extends this notion, representing a container of populations, often referred to as "the high-order container". `Pyrimidine` distinguishes itself with its inherent ability to seamlessly implement multi-population GAs.
 Populations in a multi-population behave analogously to individuals in a population.
-Notably, it allows to define containers at higher levels, such as a container of multi-populations, potentially intertwined with conventional populations.
+Notably, it allows to define containers in higher order, such as a container of multi-populations, potentially intertwined with conventional populations.

 While an individual can be conceptualized as a container of chromosomes, it will not necessarily be considered a system.
-Similarly, a chromosome might be viewed as a container of genes.
-In practice, we choose to implement chromosomes directly using the arrays.
+Similarly, a chromosome might be viewed as a container of genes (implemented by the arrays in practice).

-In our framework, a container that defines operators for its elements is referred to as a **system**.
-For example, in a population system $s$, the formal representation of the crossover operation between two individuals is denoted as $a \times_s b$, and it can be practically implemented as the command `s.cross(a, b)`.
-Although this system concept aligns with algebraic systems [@algebra], the current version of our framework diverges from this notion, as operators are directly defined as methods of the elements, such as `a.cross(b)`.
-While the relevant consideration is postponed to future releases, this potential change will not disrupt the design of APIs.
+In a population system $s$, the formal representation of the crossover operation between two individuals is denoted as $a \times_s b$, that can be implemented as the command `s.cross(a, b)`.
+Although this system concept aligns with algebraic systems [@algebra], the current version of our framework diverges from this notion, and the operators are directly defined as methods of the elements, such as `a.cross(b)`.

 The lifting of a function/method $f$ is a common approach to defining the function/method for the system:
 $$